official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 Provided it still has key components – and that is unclear – Iraq could within a few months build, with little risk of detection, missiles capable of hitting Israel and key targets in Saudi Arabia.
-If it needs to make or acquire the components, production of such missiles could begin within a year …”288
+If it needs to make or acquire the components, production of such missiles could begin within a year …”[^288]

 736. The Butler Report concluded that JIC readers in December 1998 would have had the impression that Iraq had the ability “to regenerate a small number of ballistic missiles, either through bringing back into use missiles that had been hidden or by re-assembling missiles from hidden components”.

-286 Resolution 1205 refers only to “flagrant violation”.
+[^286]: Resolution 1205 refers only to “flagrant violation”.
-287 Public hearing, 27 November 2009, page 35.
+[^287]: Public hearing, 27 November 2009, page 35.
-288  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 52.
+[^288]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,

 161